*daily rates in Brno Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 There are no rail facilities at the airport but the number 76 bus into the city centre by day and the number 89 at night go to various destinations including Brno central railway station.
 From here it’s possible to access the capitals of Prague

-and Bratislava.
+.
 Taxis are available outside the terminal building but we’d recommend you fix a price before commencing your journey as it’s not unknown for fares to be inflated en route.
 For those hiring a car, you’ll need to visit the omnipotent Air Service Brno desk which seems to deal with everything at the airport.

 As every possible enquiry is dealt with here, long queues can build and so it’s recommended that you send a group member through whilst others collect the luggage.
 Leaving the airport and continuing your journey is easy as the airport is next to the D1 Brno to Olomouc motorway.